1. Poopy Nano

 40. Notification settings

-Here you can choose which notifications you want to receive about the status and use of the Poopy Nano 2.
-Customize the notifications to your preference to stay informed about important updates.
+Here you can choose which notifications you want to receive about the status and use of the Poopy Nano .
+Customize the notifications to your preferences to stay informed about important updates.

 41. Notifications off/on

-Turn all notifications on or off with one tap.
-Allows you to quickly pause or activate all notifications on the Poopy Nano 2.
+Turn all notifications on or off with a single tap.
+This allows you to quickly pause or activate all notifications from the Poopy Nano .

 42. Hibernation Disabled

-A message indicating that sleep mode has been disabled.
-The Poopy Nano 2 will resume normal operation.
+A notification indicating that sleep mode has been disabled.
+The Poopy Nano will resume normal operation.

 43. Child Lock Disabled